KazanderDad/agent-context-seed-files/README.md

 - agent-instruction files with specific instructions if needed

 These files area opinionated towards nextjs projects with supabase using pnpm.
 They work well with projects build on Vercel's v0.dev and OpenAI's Codex
-The AGENT.md file is a boilerplate seed file to be copied and updated for your context (it is not an agent.md file for this repo)
+The seeed AGENTS.md file is a boilerplate seed file to be copied and updated for your context (it is not an agent.md file for this repo)